 The population protocol model has been the subject of several recent papers.
-Diamadi and Fischer introduced a version of the probabilistic model to study the propagation of trust in a social network [19], and a related model of urn automata was explored in [2].
-One motivation for the basic model studied in [3] was to understand the computational capabilities of populations of passively mobile sensors with very limited computational power.
-In the simplest form of the model, any agent may interact with any other, but variations of the model include limits on which pairs of agents may interact [1,3,4], various forms of one-way and delayed communication [9,10], and failures of agents [18].
-The properties computed by population protocols have also been extended from predicates on the initial population to predicates on the underlying interaction graph [1], self-stabilizing behaviors [11], and stabilizing consensus [12].
+Diamadi and Fischer introduced a version of the probabilistic model to study the propagation of trust in a social network [DF01], and a related model of urn automata was explored in $[AAD^+03]$ .
+In the simplest form of the model, any agent may interact with any other, but variations of the model include limits on which pairs of agents may interact $[AAD^+04, AAC^+05, AAD^+06]$ , various forms of one-way and delayed communication [AAER05], and failures of agents [DGFGR06].
+The properties computed by population protocols have also been extended from predicates on the initial population to predicates on the underlying interaction graph $[AAC^+05]$ , self-stabilizing behaviors [AAFJ05] and stabilizing consensus [AFJ06].

-Similar systems of pairwise interaction have previously been used to model the interaction of small molecules in solution [22, 23] and the propagation in a human population of rumors [16] or epidemics of infectious disease [14].
+Similar systems of pairwise interaction have previously been used to model the interaction of molecules in solution and the propagation in a human population of rumors or epidemics of infectious disease [Bai57, DK65, Gil92].
 One distinction in the literature on epidemics is whether individuals are removed (for example, by quarantine) from the population after they become infectious, thus becoming neither infectious nor susceptible to infection.
 The epidemics we construct are of the simple type, in which an infectious agent remains infectious until it receives a control signal to the contrary.

-Birman et al. [15] introduced, analyzed and implemented a probabilistic bimodal multicast protocol based on gossip protocols and the mathematics of epidemics.
-In the simplest form of the protocol, in each of R rounds, each process that receives a gossip message for the first time sends it to a random subset of other processes (chosen by flipping a coin of bias β for each other process) and then removes itself from the protocol.
+Birman et al. [BHO+99] introduced, analyzed and implemented a probabilistic bimodal multicast protocol based on gossip protocols and the mathematics of epidemics.
+In the simplest form of the protocol, in each of R rounds, each process that receives a gossip message for the first time sends it to a random subset of other processes (chosen by flipping a coin of bias $\beta$ for each other process) and then removes itself from the protocol.
 The full analysis considers process and message delivery failures, and gives a recursive method of calculating a bound on the probability of failure of the multicast.

-The notion of a "phase clock" as used in our protocol is common in the self-stabilizing literature, e.g. [25].
-There is a substantial stream of research on building self-stabilizing synchronized clocks dating back to to the work of Arora et al. [13].
-Recent work such as [20] shows that it is possible to perform self-stabilizing clock synchronization in traditional distributed systems even with a constant fraction of Byzantine faults; however, the resulting algorithms require more network structure and computational capacity at each agent than is available in a population protocol.
-An intriguing protocol of Daliot et al. [17] constructs a protocol for the closely-related problem of pulse synchronization inspired directly by biological models.
+The notion of a "phase clock" as used in our protocol is common in the self-stabilizing literature, e.g. [Her00].
+There is a substantial stream of research on building self-stabilizing synchronized clocks dating back to to the work of Arora et al. [ADG91].
+Recent work such as [DW04] shows that it is possible to perform self-stabilizing clock synchronization in traditional distributed systems even with a constant fraction of Byzantine faults; however, the resulting algorithms require more network structure and computational capacity at each agent that is available in a population protocol.
+An intriguing protocol of Daliot et al. [DDP03] constructs a protocol for the closely-related problem of pulse synchronization inspired directly by biological models.
 Though this protocol also exceeds the finite-state limits of population protocols, it may be possible to construct a useful phase clock for our model by adapting similar techniques.